 Therapy Goals Worksheet

 It is important to have a list of goals and objectives for the client and therapist to work toward when beginning a new therapeutic relationship.
-Setting goals creates a foundation that helps the client and therapist stay on track when helping a client feel better.
+Setting goals creates a foundation that helps the client and therapist stay on track when helping them address their mental health needs.

 About This Worksheet